hackalaa/hackalaa/README.md

 ### Hi there 👋

-Welcome to my profile, which is currently awfully empty.
+Welcome to my profile, which is currently quite empty.

 I'm currently learning some Python. 🌱

-It is in my future objectives to attend a course how to use Git (and how to do it *well*). ⚡
+It is in my future goals to learn to use Git (and how to do it *well*). ⚡